 The Medici family sponsored the building and decoration of several churches in Florence.
 One of their most important contributions was to the Basilica di San Lorenzo, which contains the Medici Chapels.

-These spaces were designed as resting places for Medici family members.
+These spaces were designed as resting places for members of the Medici family.

 Where did the Medici family get rich from?